xaviergmail/xaviergmail/README.md

-<h1 align="center">AWS Certified Developer with a passion for CI/CD and automation in general.</h1>
+<h1 align="center">AWS Certified Developer with a passion for CI/CD and automation</h1>
 <br/>

 <p align="center">